WenjieDu/PyPOTS/README.md

 ```

 > Wenjie Du.
 (2023).
-> PyPOTS: a Python toolbox for machine learning on Partially-Observed Time Series.
+> PyPOTS: a Python toolbox for data mining on Partially-Observed Time Series.
 > In *9th SIGKDD workshop on Mining and Learning from Time Series (MiLeTS'23)*. https://arxiv.org/abs/2305.18811